clojure-emacs/cider/README.md

 <kbd>C-c C-d</kbd>                   | Display doc string for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
 <kbd>C-c C-s</kbd>                   | Display the source for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
 <kbd>C-c C-j</kbd>                   | Display JavaDoc (in your default browser) for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
+<kbd>C-c C-i</kbd>                   | Inspect expression.
+Will act on expression at point if present.
 <kbd>M-.</kbd>                       | Jump to the definition of a symbol.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
 <kbd>M-,</kbd>                       | Return to your pre-jump location.
 <kbd>M-TAB</kbd>                     | Complete the symbol at point.
 (For `auto-complete` integration, see [`ac-nrepl`](https://github.com/purcell/ac-nrepl))